BuildingAtom/project-pages/README.md

 ```

 I suggest `rsync` here because it's able to copy the hidden files that globbing with `mv` or `cp` run the risk of ignoring.

+### Windows
+For Windows, simply download the zip from the `Download Code` button or from the releases on the right, and extract it to your desired repository location.
 Windows users shouldn't have a problem with using Windows Explorer as that doesn't hide `.` prefixed files.
-Just download the zip from the top if you're a Windows user and extract it to your desired repository location.

 ## Delete extra examples